-Some patients experience discomfort or pain when the compression is applied and when the local anaesthetic is given.
+Some patients experience discomfort or pain when the local anaesthetic is given.
 The local anaesthetic used works quickly and the area will go numb.

 Some patients experience aching and discomfort of the breast following the procedure, once the local anaesthetic wears off.